 Methods And Materials: 404 NPC patients were retrospectively enrolled from January 2015 to January 2019.
 Thyroid volumes were calculated based on magnetic resonance imaging.

-Pickering emulsion systems are an advanced platform for efficient fine chemical production in biphasic enzymatic catalysis, while their applications are currently limited to a few commercial enzyme classes.
+Pickering emulsion systems serve as an advanced platform for efficient fine chemical production in biphasic enzymatic catalysis, though their applications are currently limited to a few commercial enzyme classes.
 Herein, we designed an anchor peptide-based immobilization strategy for Pickering emulsions to achieve efficient glycosylation of natural products by glycosyltransferases (GTs).
 Firstly, through enzyme mining, natural GTs were utilized to synthesize pharmaceutically important acacetin glucoside and galactoside.

 View Article and Find Full Text PDFSchizophrenia (Heidelb)